Center for Advancing Teaching Excellence: Course Design

 Expand Your Course Design

-• Use Universal Design for Learning strategies for accessibility
+• Use Universal Design principles for accessibility.

 • Ensure any materials used in/for your course have copyright clearance.